jvivian/drumcut/README.md

 ## Overview

-**The Problem:** You record 1-2 hour drum practice sessions with a GoPro and a multi-track Reaper setup (rendered MIDI, Left, Right).
-Getting these into DaVinci for final editing requires tedious preprocessing: normalizing audio, panning, syncing, converting to greyscale, and manually identifying which segments are actual songs vs. noodling.
+**Problem:** I record 1-2 hour drum practice sessions with a GoPro and a multi-track Reaper setup (rendered MIDI, Left, Right).
+Getting these into DaVinci for final editing requires tedious preprocessing: normalizing audio, panning, syncing, converting to greyscale, and manually identifying which segments are actual songs vs. noodling or random noise.

 **The Solution:** `drumcut` automates the entire preprocessing pipeline, delivering a folder of greyscale video clips grouped by song similarity, ready for drag-and-drop into your editor.